zeitgitter/zeitgitterd/README.md

 ## How do I run it?

-The preferred way is to run a Docker image using `docker-compose` and point the `/blockchain` directory tothe directory you want be automatically archived to your Blockchain.
+The preferred way is to run a Docker image using `docker-compose` and point the `/blockchain` directory to the directory you want be automatically archived to your Blockchain.
 See the files `docker-compose.yml` and `sample.env`.